 We do not know whether we will be able to initiate or complete Clinical Trials for product candidates we decide to develop as drug product candidates on schedule, if at all.
 Additionally, we may determine as a result of factors in or out of control to terminate plans or efforts in connection with Clinical Studies or Clinical Trials.
 If we do not have sufficient funds to finance our Clinical Studies or Clinical Trials or the FDA or equivalent regulatory authority has requirements we are not able to comply with, or that we decide to not comply with, we may need to delay or cancel one or more of our Clinical Studies or Clinical Trials.
-For instance, in May 2022, we announced the termination of our Clinical Trial of AXA1665 for the reduction in risk of recurrent OHE, which is a rare disease of very ill patients with enrollment challenges and long timelines for approval, to focus our resources on our ongoing Long COVID and NASH programs.
+For instance, in May 2022, we had announced the termination of our Clinical Trial of AXA1665 for the reduction in risk of recurrent OHE, which is a rare disease of very ill patients with enrollment challenges and long timelines for approval, to focus our resources on our Long COVID and NASH programs.
+In December 2022, we announced the termination of our Clinical Trial of AXA1125 for NASH.